cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

 ## Error Handling Strategy

 [Explain your approach to error handling:] I plan on guessing what faulty inputs can be used and being prepared to handle those inputs.
-I will use equivalence partitioning on test cases to find where the code is error prone.
 Then my code will be built not to crash and alert the user of what went wrong.

 **Server-side validation:**
 - [What validations does your server perform?]